 Recently, though, it’s become clear to me that her successful coping strategy for the psychological side of things has shown signs of cracking.
 I believed this needed addressing before it splintered further and cause her even more emotional pain.
-Hence my delight she was partaking in the MacMillan ‘Hope’ course!
+Hence my delight she was partaking in the hopefully cathartic MacMillan ‘Hope’ course.

 When I say there has been cracks appearing, I’m talking about her displaying little signs of discontentment.
 Clues to this were subtle behavioural changes, such as increased irritability and anxiety.
 Not to mention appearing to dislike me singing the ‘Good Morning to Karen!’ song to her at the start of every day.

-I wrote the ‘Good Morning to Karen!’ song especially for her.
-Luckily she was called Karen, otherwise it wouldn’t have worked so well as a personal show of affection to her!
-For example if she was called Sue, she would question who Karen was, raising unwanted and unnecessary questions!
+I wrote the ‘Good Morning to Karen!’ song a few weeks back.
+Luckily she was called Karen, otherwise it wouldn’t have worked so well as a show of affection.
+For example, if she was called Sue, she would question who Karen was, raising unwanted and unnecessary questions!

 I generally find writing lyrics hard as I’m not really that poetic.
-However, as you can see, with this song the words just flowed from the recesses of my mind!
+However, as you can see, with this song the words flowed freely from the recesses of my mind.

 My brother Ian is a far better lyricist and has written many songs over the years.
-They aren’t the most cheerful ballads, but he makes a few quid from the makers of Prozac for contributing to their sales booms, whenever he writes a new melancholic number!
+Some aren’t the most cheerful ballads, but he makes a few quid from the makers of Prozac for contributing to their sales booms, whenever he writes a new melancholic number.

 Seriously, though, he is a far more sensitive, caring soul than his elder brother and his lyrics paint a full and glorious picture on the canvas of his life.

-I know my song needs a bit of work, however I was really quite taken aback by Karen screaming “For gods sake will you stop singing that!”, when I greeted her the other morning!
+I know my song needs a bit of work, however I was really quite taken aback by Karen screaming “For gods sake will you stop singing that!”, when I greeted her at the breakfast table the other morning.

-For my low maintenance spouse to react like that showed her mind was even more troubled than I’d previously realised!
-I pondered at first whether the root cause of it all was she didn’t like the song.
+For my low maintenance spouse to react like that showed her mind was even more troubled than I’d previously realised.
+I initially pondered whether the root cause of it all was she didn’t like the song.
 However, I soon dismissed that as it’s bloody great, so it couldn’t possibly be that!

-If nothing else, it proved her change in behaviour wasn’t down to my song!
-No matter what the lyrics were she was in a low mood, so that couldn’t possibly have been the culprit!
+If nothing else, it proved her change in behaviour wasn’t down to my song.
+No matter what the lyrics were she was in a low mood, so they couldn’t possibly have been the culprit.

-Saying that, I may be being over sensitive!
-Her apparent display of aggression by throwing cereals over me may just have been the result of running out of bowls!
-Not a show of anger at all!
+As a result, I’ve concluded her apparent display of aggression, by throwing cereals over me, may just have been the result of running out of bowls; not a show of anger at all.

 Right, I best go as I have to pick my little Mrs up from her ‘Hope’ session.
-She will be nicely relaxed now, so hopefully won’t react badly when I sign ‘Happy Homeward Journey to Karen!’ on the drive home!
+She will be nicely relaxed now, so hopefully won’t react badly when I sing the lament ‘Happy Homeward Journey to Karen!’ on the drive home.